-Cut out the soda and other sugary drinks to develop a healthier habit!
+Cut out soda and other sugary drinks to develop healthier habits!

 By drinking more water, your toddler will suffer less fatigue.
-I know… it is difficult to imagine a toddler with fatigue, but it really does exist!
+It is difficult to imagine a toddler with fatigue, but it does exist!

 Your toddler’s fatigue might show in other ways, such as being argumentative when tired, or their behavior might suffer.
 They might begin:

 It is a fact that water flushes toxins out of the body.

 Kidneys use water to help to rid your body of toxins and waste products.
-If you do not take in enough water, then your kidneys will not function as well as they can do.
+If you do not take in enough water, your kidneys will not function as well as they can.

 How To Get A Toddler To Drink Water – 5 Ways

 This first tip is easy!
 Cut some fruit slices and add them to your toddler’s drink.

-You can buy cups and bottles that hold fruit inside the cup or bottle to release some awesome flavor into the water.
+You can buy cups and bottles that hold fruit inside the cup or bottle to release some excellent flavor into the water.

 That way, your toddler gets to drink water and takes in some vital vitamins from the fruit!

 - Black currents

-You could also consider freezing these slices of fruit to add to your toddler’s water on hot days.
+You could also consider freezing these fruit slices to add to your toddler’s water on hot days.
 Your toddler will find it refreshing and tasty!

 Be A Role Model

 This is important – if you want to know how to get a toddler to drink water, then the first thing you should do is be a role model and drink more water!

-By drinking water yourself, you are subconsciously letting your toddler know that water is nice to drink.
+You subconsciously let your toddler know that water is nice to drink by drinking water yourself.
 You know what toddlers are like; they want to copy whatever adults do!
-So why not give them something healthy to copy.
+So why not give them something healthy to copy?